Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Detailed Breakdown of the Combustion Process: Explosions follow a sequence of events that can be understood as a complex chemical reaction and how they have the ability to catch fire and explode as a dust:

-Fuel: Fine particulate matter, and very small particles, such as dust or powdered materials, serves as the fuel.
+Fuel: Fine particulate matter, fine particles, and very small particles, such as dust or powdered materials, serves as the fuel.
 In dust form, combustible dust can originate from various sources, including wood, metals, plastics, chemicals, and organic materials, and have a various particle size, and energy concentration.

 Oxygen: The oxygen in the air acts as an oxidizer, required for combustion to occur.